defx/dynamo/README.md

 ## Use

-Use any language you like to generate that initial HTML for your pages.
+Use any language you like to generate the initial HTML for your pages.
 The purpose of enhance.js is exactly that: to _enhance_ pre-rendered HTML with asynchronous functionality.

-By including some [special attributes]() in you HTML you will be able to harness the power of the Enhance API to reactively update the page in the browser.
+By including a few additional [attributes]() in you HTML you will be able to harness the power of the Enhance API to reactively update the page in the browser.

 ## Attributes

 ### x-on

-Used to bind an event listener to an element, accepts the name of an action handler which will be invoked if and when the event fires on that element.
+Used to bind an event listener to an element, accepts two arguments separated by a colon `x-on="eventType:methodName"` where `eventType` is the type of even you want to listen for (e.g., "click", "mouseover", etc) and `methodName` is the name of the update method you wish to invoke;

 ```html
 <button x-on="click:toggleMenu">[=]</button>